Cauliflower Fried Rice with Kimchi

 - Last but not least, it’s possible to simply use a good, sharp knife to make riced cauliflower.
 Start by separating the florets, trimming off the stem and then slicing into very small pieces.
 It takes a bit longer, but totally works!

-Cauliflower fried rice tastes good!
+Cauliflower fried rice is good!

 If you haven’t tried it, let me be honest and say that cauliflower rice isn’t going to fool you into thinking it’s an actual grain.
 But if you have any doubts about making a meal out of it, trust that this spiced-up cauliflower is so filling and tasty in its own right it might change your mind.